ghodulik95/game-federation/README.md

 - **Live Streams:** Special in-game rooms could display live streams of microblogs, creating dynamic, interactive spaces.

 By combining gaming and federated social media, this framework fosters a unique, decentralized, and interactive online experience.

+## Code details
+Each GameFederationRelay should be associated with exactly one real game server and one or two federated messaging accounts (using Mastodon accounts here).
+Users with an account in said actual game server use the game server as they normally would, but the server sends each user action to the federated messaging account, which broadcasts the message to its followers/listeners.
+When the federated account (e.g. Mastodon account) receives a message from a following account (which must be another game server account), the

+### Requirements
+Mastodon account
+Mastodon account secret key
+(Highly recommended) Server admin approval to do this - might get spammy Running local instances of yukon and yukon-server forks

+The code assumes three interfaces.
+The GameServerListener listens to an actual game server instance for what users are doing.
+The FederationService then federates what the GameServerListener picks up, so that other federated servers can consume the user actions.
+The FederatedMessageListener listens for federated messages from other servers, and passes them to the game